ePages-de/restdocs-api-spec/README.md

 This test will produce the `resource.json` file in the snippets directory.
 This file just contains all the information that we can collect about the resource.
-The format of this file is OpenAPI agnostic.
+The format of this file is not specific to an API specification.

 ```json
 {